PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/object_detection.en.md

 If the default model weights provided by the general object detection pipeline do not meet your accuracy or speed requirements in your scenario, you can try further <b>fine-tuning</b> the existing model using <b>your own specific domain or application scenario data</b> to improve the recognition performance of the general object detection pipeline in your scenario.

 ### 4.1 Model Fine-Tuning
-Since the general object detection pipeline includes an object detection module, if the performance of the model pipeline is not as expected, you need to refer to the [Custom Development](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/object_detection.html#iv-custom-development) section in the [Object Detection Module Development Tutorial](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/object_detection.html) to fine-tune the object detection model using your private dataset.
+Since the general object detection pipeline includes an object detection module, if the performance of the model pipeline is not as expected, you need to refer to the <b>Custom Development</b> section in the [Object Detection Module Development Tutorial](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/cv_modules/object_detection.html) to fine-tune the object detection model using your private dataset.

 ### 4.2 Model Application
 After completing the fine-tuning training with your private dataset, you will obtain a local model weight file.